docker then followed by a

 4fb1731e9510 nginx:alpine "/docker-entrypoint.…" 4 minutes ago Created friendly_haslett

-- list all containers (default shows only running
+list - subcommand to list containers--all - list all containers (default shows only running

 containers)Alternate command: